Kokovec/Vectrex-SPI---Kokocart/README.md

 # Vectrex-SPI---Kokocart
 A Synchronous Serial Interface for the Vectrex

-These files contain the source code and Gerber files required to produce the Vectrex SPI adapter that appeared in Vectorbolt issue #9 (http://geovector.tripod.com/_sgg/m3_1.htm).
+These files contain the source code and Gerber files required to produce the Vectrex SPI Adapter that appeared in Vectorbolt issue #9 (http://geovector.tripod.com/_sgg/m3_1.htm).

 Within this repo you'll find:
 * PSOC 3 Creator project (microcontroller code)